Discussion in 'Pistons and NBA' started by armygirl, Jun 3, 2008.

 Why you say that TFD?

 long time no post, but this warrants...
 I would love to hear Joe D say what I really think, "Flip ruined our freaking chances three straight years but the old coot Davidson wouldn't let him fire him until now.
 Good riddance.
 The next coach I hire will play the best players not just the oldest players, or I'll fire his butt too."
 GO PISTONS

+Joe also said at his press conference that the phone had not rang about trades because it was known that he would not touch his core.
 Now Joe D is saying that now teams realize that anyone on the team is available at the right price, the phones will start ringing off the hook.

+Long time no read Robert Micheal .....you still in LA?
 Anyway good point.
 Listening to Joe you can tell he was trying to resrtain himself...just be glad you weren't driving in front of him as he exited the Palace parking lot last Friday night

 I lost a little respect for Tay when he used the excuse on how tired he was prior to game 3 after playing in game 2 and the "long" flight home from Boston.
 Said it in his post game interview after game 6.

 Hey, Dre.
 Am still here.
 In Koreatown these days, but looking to come back to the D, perhaps, soon.